girlsinc/me-and-my-money-edu/src/pages/course/budgeting/creating-your-budget/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Creating Your Budget
+# ROADMAP FOR CREATING YOUR BUDGET
-## In today’s lesson:
+## In today's lesson we will learn how:
-- Review your expenses from the previous week and create a sample budget using a budgeting system of your choice
+- To review your expenses from the previous week and create a sample budget using a budgeting system of your choice

 # Warm Up
 - Review your expenses that you tracked over the previous week.
 What were your needs?
 What were your wants?
 Record this information.